pmonks/rencg/README.md

 # rencg

 A micro-library for Clojure that provides first class support for accessing the values of [named-capturing groups](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/util/regex/Pattern.html#groupname) in regular expressions.
-It has no dependencies, other than on Clojure and any supported JVM, and is [only around 100 lines of code](https://github.com/pmonks/rencg/blob/release/src/rencg/api.clj).
+It has no dependencies, other than on Clojure and the JVM versions it supports, and is [only around 100 lines of code](https://github.com/pmonks/rencg/blob/release/src/rencg/api.clj).

+#### Does `rencg` work on older JVMs that don't have the [`.namedGroups()` API](https://docs.oracle.com/en/java/javase/21/docs/api/java.base/java/util/regex/Pattern.html#namedGroups())?

+Yes.
+On older (pre v20) JVMs, `rencg` [gracefully degrades to manually parsing regexes to determine the named capturing groups](https://github.com/pmonks/rencg/blob/release/src/rencg/non_native.clj).

 #### Why not [rufoa/named-re](https://github.com/rufoa/named-re)?